equalcollective/equal-hiring/founding-full-stack-engineer-dec-2025.md

 ## Example X-Ray Data Structures

+Below are example JSON structures for each step in a competitor selection pipeline. **This is just one example use case.** The X-Ray library you build should be general-purpose and reusable across different systems and pipelines—whether it's competitor discovery, content recommendation, lead scoring, or any other multi-step decision process.
+The goal is a library that can be dropped into any part of your system where you need visibility into decision-making.

-Below are example JSON structures for each step in a competitor selection pipeline.
-Your implementation doesn't need to match this exactly, but it illustrates the level of detail that makes X-Ray useful.
+Your implementation doesn't need to match these structures exactly, but they illustrate the level of detail that makes X-Ray useful for debugging.

 ### Step 1: Keyword Generation